How Do Blade Switches Work?

 3-Way Blade Switch: The Basics

 The 3-Way Blade switch is one of the original switches for the guitar.
-It was introduced on the original 1950’s Broadcasters with two pickups, and solidified with the Telecaster in 1951.
+It was introduced on the original 1950’s Broadcasters with two pickups and solidified with the Telecaster in 1951.
 The 3-Way Switch, like the 5-Way Switch, is comprised of 2 sides, with 4 terminals on each side.
 The only difference here is the size of the blade that wipes the terminals.
-The 3 Way Blade only connects one terminal at a time, where the 5-Way Switch Blade can connect two terminals at a time.
+The 3 Way Blade only connects one terminal at a time, where the 5-Way blade switch can connect two terminals at a time.

 This should look familiar!
 The “0”‘s are always connected, and the blade selects one terminal at a time.
-So, even though this seems easier, there’s a few challenges presented when using 2 pickups – let’s take a look:
+So, even though this seems easier, there are a few challenges presented when using 2 pickups – let’s take a look:

-There’s a challenge when using a 3 Way switch with a 2 pickup guitar: the blades only choose one terminal at a time.
-5 Way switches don’t have this problem.
+There’s a challenge when using a 3-Way switch with a 2 pickup guitar: the blades only choose one terminal at a time.
+5-Way switches don’t have this problem.
 We can easily remedy this with a little bit of jumper Kung-Fu.
-See below for an illustration – I’ve made the Terminals outlined when they are being chosen by the blade, and the inner terminals are colored when they are active.
+There’s a lot of 3-way switch diagrams that are confusing and difficult to understand.
+Our favorite is much more understandable.
+See below for an illustration!

 How It Works: